berkcodes/bitwig-fedora/README.md

 4. ```sudo ./bitwig-fedora.sh -i```

 ## Uninstall procedure

 This procedure is only available if you installed Bitwig Studio with this script.

 To uninstall Bitwig Studio run the **same script version/tag** used in the installation.
 Example: if you installed Bitwig Studio with the script version/tag 2.2.2, use the same script version to uninstall it.

 1. ```sudo ./bitwig-fedora.sh -u```

+## Future Features

+1. Allow the user to enter the version of Bitwig they want to install.